Online Tensor Methods for Learning Latent Variable Models: Introduction

-We also employ the tensor method for topic-modeling, and there are many similarities between the topic and community settings.
-For instance, each document has multiple topics, while in the network setting, each node has membership into multiple communities.
+\paragraph{Topic modeling: }We also employ the tensor method for topic-modeling, and there are many similarities between the topic and community settings.
+For instance, each document has multiple topics, while in the network setting, each node has membership in multiple communities.
 The words in a document are generated based on the latent topics in the document, and similarly, edges are generated based on the community memberships of the node pairs.
 The tensor method is even faster for topic modeling, since the word vocabulary size is typically much smaller than the size of real-world networks.
-We learn interesting hidden topics in New York Times corpus from UCI bag-of-words dataset\footnote{\url{https://archive.ics.uci.edu/ml/datasets/Bag+of+Words}} with around 100,000 words and 300,000 documents in about 2 minutes.
+We learn interesting hidden topics in New York Times corpus from UCI bag-of-words dataset\footnote{\url{https://archive.ics.uci.edu/ml/datasets/Bag+of+Words}} with around $100,000$ words and $300,000$ documents in about two minutes.
 We present the important words for recovered topics, as well as interpret ``bridging'' words, which occur in many topics.

-Thus, we present an efficient deployment of tensor decomposition techniques which are broadly deployable in a number of settings.
+\paragraph{Implementations: }We present two implementations, \viz a GPU-based implementation which exploits the parallelism of SIMD architectures and a CPU-based implementation for larger datasets, where the GPU memory does not suffice.
+We discuss various aspects involved such as implicit manipulation of tensors since explicitly forming tensors would be unwieldy for large networks, optimizing for communication bottlenecks in a parallel deployment, the need for sparse matrix and vector operations since real world networks tend to be sparse, and a careful statistical approach to validating the results, when ground truth is available.